Scottish-Tech-Army/Volunteer-app/APP_DEVELOPMENT.md

 NativeBase does some handling of dark mode straight out of the box, so you may not need to change anything.

+**If you're switching a container to use NativeBase** check out `ProfileContainer` and `VerticalStackContainer` examples as they're already working reasonably well with dark mode.
+One of the things you'll need to do in your container is switch from using the old theme and switch from using any `styled` components/views.

-**If you need to set colours based on dark/light mode,** [see the docs here](https://docs.nativebase.io/dark-mode) and wherever possible set `_light` and `_dark` properties in the `StaTheme` file (approach 1. in the docs) rather than setting them on your individual component -- i.e. try to make settings as universal and as easily reusable as possible.
+**If you need to set colours based on dark/light mode** [see the docs here](https://docs.nativebase.io/dark-mode) and wherever possible set `_light` and `_dark` properties in the `StaTheme` file (approach 1. in the docs) rather than setting them on your individual component -- i.e. try to make settings as universal and as easily reusable as possible.

-In case you need it, you can also use `useColorMode` or `useColorModeValue` to detect dark/light mode -- [see here](https://docs.nativebase.io/color-mode#h2-usecolormode).
+In case you need it, you can also use `useColorMode` or `useColorModeValue` to detect dark/light mode -- [see docs here](https://docs.nativebase.io/color-mode#h2-usecolormode) and an example in `app/src/NativeBase/Components/Brand`.
 But often you can do it using `_light` and `_dark` properties as described above.

-**To find which colours to use for dark mode in Figma,** see *Design System* in the list of Pages on the left-hand side of the screen.
+**To find which colours to use for dark mode in Figma** see *Design System* in the list of Pages on the left-hand side of the screen.
 There are examples of some components using dark mode.

 ### Icons